 There are several ways banks review your credit history, including running a credit check through one of the three major credit bureaus: Experian, Equifax, or TransUnion.
-Generally, banks use a credit check to find out your credit score, which is a number used to identify how much of a risk you are to banks and other financial institutions.
-This score is based on factors like your repayment history for loans and credit cards, as well as whether you have historically made payments on time.
+Generally, banks use a hard credit check to determine your credit score, which is a number used to identify how much of a risk you are to banks and other financial institutions.
+Credit scores are based on factors like your repayment history for loans and credit cards, credit age, credit utilization, and whether you have historically made payments on time.

 Banks also work with other agencies to dig deeper into your banking behavior.
 One of the agencies they may turn to for this is ChexSystems, which uses your social security number to look up your financial history.
 ChexSystems can see any of your bad checks, overdrafts, and account freezes that may have negatively affected your finances.
 The company then reports this information to banks.
 In addition, banks check for unpaid negative balances, excessive withdrawals, and check fraud.
 If any of these things are present, the bank may reject your application for an account.

 Not all banks run a credit check or need a deposit to open an account.
-In fact, there are excellent options for banks that do not rely on ChexSystems as well as online checking accounts with no ChexSystems.
-Chime is one of those bank accounts that does not do credit checks or use ChexSystems as part of their decision-making process for opening new accounts.
-You can open a bank account online with Chime with no deposit required even if you have a bad credit history.
+In fact, there are excellent options for traditional and online banks that do not rely on ChexSystems.
+Chime does not do credit checks or use ChexSystems as part of their decision-making process for opening new accounts.
+You can open a bank account online with Chime with no deposit required even if you have bad credit.

 Better yet, Chime accounts have no monthly fees, no deposit requirements or minimum balance fees, and no overdraft fees.
 You can also get your paycheck up to 2 days early.

-This makes Chime a great choice if you have bad credit or a bad banking history and need to open a new bank account.
+This makes Chime a great choice if you have a bad banking history or low credit and need to open a new bank account.

-If you’re rejected for a new bank account, it may be worthwhile to try to fix your past banking problems.
+If you’re rejected for a new bank account, it may be worthwhile to try to fix your past banking mistakes.
 This, in turn, will help you repair your financial history.

 To start, you can order your ChexSystems report.
 This will be particularly helpful if your ideal bank uses this specific system to evaluate account applications.
 But, even if the bank in question doesn’t use ChexSystems, this report can help you repair your credit history as you’ll be able to see the issues that you need to correct.

-For example, if you have negative balances – such as a loan that hasn’t been paid in full or a former bank account where you spent more money than you had – you can call the banks listed to find out if you can still pay them back.
+For example, if you have negative balances, like a loan that hasn’t been paid in full or a former overdrafted bank account, you can call the banks listed to find out if you can still pay them back.
 If they will allow you to do this, you can then ask if they will remove their negative reports.

-If you can’t get your past mistakes corrected and removed from the report, keep track of the dates when the bad banking occurred.
+If you can’t get your past mistakes corrected and removed from your ChexSystems report, keep track of the dates when the bad banking occurred.
 Most negative balances drop off reports after five years.
 So, if you are close to the five-year mark, the issues may resolve themselves.